RyanDaDeng/laravel-google-recaptcha-v3/README.md

 ## Contributors

-Thank you for the following contributors, You guys are the BEST!:
+Thank you for the following contributors, You guys are the BEST!

 * [@xalunda](https://www.google.com)